Lagoa da Prata

-Early history
+History

 In the 18th century, when Tiradentes was dismembered, the municipality of Itapecerica was created, consisting of 34 districts (or divisions) called ordinanças do Reino.
 Among them, there was a part called Pântano (where the municipality of Lagoa da Prata is located today), the 12th located.
 Another was Santo Antônio do Monte.

 The occupation of the place where the city is today began with a dam, built by a Portuguese named Novato, who wanted mills and monjolos.
 With the expansion of its embankment and the affluence of the adjacent swamp, the small dam was transformed into a lagoon.
 Around 1850, Lieutenant Francisco Bernardes acquired a large extension of land on the banks of the São Francisco River.
 Bernardes acquired a large tract of land on the banks of the São Francisco River and established himself commercially there, later dedicating himself to agriculture.
 When he died, the farm was acquired by his nephew Colonel Carlos José Bernardes Sobrinho, who transferred it to the vicinity of the aforementioned lake, dedicating himself to the commercialization of coffee and oxen.

 In a short time, there were a large number of inhabitants among households, family members and employees.
 Later, Colonel Carlos Bernardes donated land for the construction of the Church under the patronage of São Carlos, around which the village developed.
 One day, some missionary friars, passing by the shores of the lake, observed reflections of the sun on the waters.
 They referred to the place as “Lagoa da Prata”.
 An excerpt from the book: História de Lagoa da Prata, by Acácio Mendes, tells the story of the origin of the name of what would then be the municipality: